""

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a University Special student.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
 No credits carrying a grade below B are transferable.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 15 credits